 Quick Comparison

-De Arbol measures 15K–30K SHU while Japones Pepper registers 15K–30K SHU — roughly equal in heat.
+De Arbol measures 15K–30K SHU while Japones Pepper registers 15K–30K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
 De Arbol is known for its smoky and nutty flavor (C. annuum), while Japones Pepper offers bright and smoky notes (C. annuum).

 De Arbol